Regulating the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Spending limits and reimbursement of expenses

 In order to facilitate the level playing field, the CEA imposes limits on election expenses for parties and candidates.
 The limits apply to the total of all election expenses, whether paid, unpaid or accepted as non-monetary contributions or transfers.
 The limits, which are calculated differently for political parties and candidates, are based on the number of names on the lists of electors for each electoral district.
 Prior to the coming into force of the Elections Modernization Act, these spending limits varied depending on the length of the election period.
 This is no longer the case.
-Third parties are also subject to spending limits on expenses related to regulated activities during the pre-election and election periods: $1,023,400 and $511,700 respectively.
+Third parties are also subject to spending limits on expenses related to regulated activities during the pre-election and election periods.

 Registered political parties that receive 2 percent of the overall vote, or 5 percent of the vote in electoral districts where they endorsed candidates, are eligible for partial reimbursement of their paid election expenses.
 Candidates must be elected or receive 10 percent of the vote to be eligible for reimbursement.
 In both cases, reimbursement is conditional on having met reporting obligations.
 Third parties are not entitled to any reimbursement.